av-ilin/av-ilin/README.md

 [![Header](./avilin.png)](./Frontend.pdf)

-# Junior Front-end Developer && Beginner ML Engineer and Data Scientist
+# Front-end Dev && ML-Engineer && Data Scientist
 - Student of the Peoples' Friendship University of Russia;
 - Сreating web applications and websites;
 - Working on statistics and analytical problems;